Maryam (surah): 2–40 Jesus

-The first section, verses 2–40, begins with the story of the prophet Zachariah and the birth of his son John, the story of Mary and the birth of her son Jesus, and a commentary on Jesus' identity according to Islam which rejects the Christian claim that he is God's son.
+The first section, verses 2–40, begins with the story of Prophet Zachariah and the birth of his son John, the story of Mary and the birth of her son Jesus, and a commentary on Jesus' identity according to Islam which rejects the Christian claim that he is God's son.

 28 Sister of Aaron

 In Q19:28, she is referred to as 'Sister of Aaron'.
 Several occurrences of the word "أخ" are found in the Quran when referring to kinship or sharing the same ancestor.
 According to authentic Hadith, a Christian from Najran did inquire about the verse, to which Muhammad replied:

 Being the namesake of prophetess Miriam, the verse links Mary to Aaron specifically instead of Moses, who himself is a key figure in the Quran.
 According to Sahih International, the Arabic wording implies a descendancy of Aaron:

-While Mary's geneology is unknown in the Bible, her relative Elizabeth was a descendant of Aaron.
+While Mary's genealogy is unknown in the Bible, her relative Elizabeth was a descendant of Aaron.
 Orientalist George Sale writes: